sipeed/Maixduino_DOC/en/cores/interrupts.md

     {
       keyState[i] = pressed[i];

-      // when a key is pressed
+      // when a key is pressing
       if (keyState[i] == LOW)
       {
         switch (i)